-Use the self-doubt / fear to make improvements in your song, your singing, in yourself
+To channel them in a positive direction.
+Don’t ignore them… a little doubt means you need to improve that song before calling it finished.
+Use the self-doubt / fear to make improvements in your song, your singing, and in yourself!

-Figure out exactly what you are afraid of (often more than one thing!)
+- Figure out exactly what you are afraid of (often it’s more than one thing!), and

-- Are you trying to compare your singing to an “A list” artist?
+- Trying to compare your singing to an “A list” artist?

-- Are you comparing your home studio demo to a professionally recorded, mixed and mastered song you bought?
+- Comparing your home studio demo to a professionally recorded, mixed and mastered song you bought?

-- Are you measuring yourself against someone who has been in the music industry longer than you have?
+- Measuring yourself against someone who has been in the music industry longer than you have?

-- Is your social media presence weaker than a singer / songwriter / musician that you saw on YouTube?
+- Worried about your social media presence that’s weaker than a singer / songwriter / musician that you saw on YouTube?